-The Company granted 486,000 options on May 10, 2004, that vest over 18 months.
-The exercise of these options trigger a non-compete agreement, and are consistent with the Company's employee retention policies.
-The vesting period of these options were determined in anticipation of SFAS No. 123R (as more fully explained in Note 13).
-The impact of these option grants on CRA's net income and net income per share are included in the pro forma disclosure above for the twelve and twenty-four weeks ended May 13, 2005.
+The Company granted 486,000 options on May 10, 2004, which vest over 18 months.
+The exercise of these options triggers a non-compete obligation upon exercise of the options in furtherance of the Company's employee retention policies.
+The vesting period of these options was determined in anticipation of SFAS No. 123R (as more fully explained in Note 14).
+The impact of these option grants on CRA's net income and net income per share is included in the pro forma disclosure above for the sixteen and forty weeks ended September 2, 2005.

-12. Comprehensive Income
+13. Comprehensive Income